Once you've completed this tutorial, you'll be able to:

 The first field is your product and is really displayed as confirmation of the product you are adding this manufacture to.
 However, if you have variations of this product you'll also see these appear directly below the product name for selection.

 The next field is your Manufacture date.
 This is an important field as it determines when your product stock is added to your inventory and when your material stock is deducted.
-The end date is the date that is used for all inventory changes - the start date (if different to the end date) is for your records only.

 The next field is your Code.
 This field will be filled with an automatically generated code, but if you wish to use your own codes you can remove and add them here.